Bud (1783 ship): Career

 Bud returned to her voyage and acquired captives at Bonny.
 She arrived at Kingston on 27 October 1799, with 260 captives.
 She sailed from Kingston on 8 December and arrived back at Liverpool on 30 January 1800.
 She had left Liverpool with 24 crew members and had suffered four crew deaths on her voyage.

-13th enslaving voyage (1800–1801): Captain Tyrer sailed from Liverpool on 6 October 1800.
-She acquired captives at West Africa and arrived at Kingston on 25 May 1801 with 171 captives.
+13th voyage transporting enslaved people (1800–1801): Captain Tyrer sailed from Liverpool on 6 October 1800.
+In 1800, 130 vessels sailed from English ports, bound for Africa to acquire and transport enslaved people; 120 of these vessels sailed from Liverpool.

+Bud acquired captives at West Africa and arrived at Kingston on 25 May 1801 with 171 captives.
 She had left Liverpool with 21 crew members and had arrived at Kingston with 18 crew members, having suffered three crew deaths on her voyage.
 At Kingston Bud was condemned for unseaworthiness.